jeff-winn/homebridge-automower-platform/.github/RELEASING.md

     - Verify all switches and sensors are triggered appropriately when:
       - Mower is controlled within HomeKit
       - Mower is externally controlled within the Automower Connect mobile app.
+5. A one week wait period **SHOULD** be in between the Release Candidate being published and the final Release version being published.
+    - This will give users adequate time to update and possibly file new bugs related to the release.

 ## Publishing a Release
 To perform a release of the plug-in the following steps must be performed: